JetBrains/xdebug-extension/test/README.md

 # Xdebug Extension Tests

-These tests use Puppeteer to automate interactions with the Xdebug Chrome extension.
+These tests use Puppeteer to automate interactions with the Xdebug extension.

 ## Prerequisites

 Ensure you have the following prerequisites installed:

-* **Chromium:** Needed for Puppeteer to control a browser instance.
+* **Compatible Browser:** Needed for Puppeteer to control a browser instance (uses chromium by defualt)
 * **Node.js and npm:** Required for running the test suite and managing dependencies.

 ## Installation